HSVMA-RAVS SAFETY POLICY

 Volunteers will be required to have personal health insurance, and to carry an insurance card on the trip.
 All volunteers traveling outside of the United States are required to purchase additional evacuation insurance.
 These policies are inexpensive and will guarantee transportation back to a U.S. hospital if a serious injury or illness occurs.

 We recommend that all volunteers have previous vaccination for rabies and a titer check within the past two years.
 It is the responsibility of the volunteer to have this done.
-Volunteers who have not been vaccinated or do not have an acceptable titer will be able to handle animals at clinics ONLY after signing a release of liability form which places all responsibility for post-exposure treatment and medical expenses related to the rabies exposure on the volunteer.
+Volunteers who have not been vaccinated or do not have an acceptable titer will be able to handle animals at clinics ONLY after signing a release of liability form which places all responsibility for post-exposure treatment and medical expenses in the event of a bite or other potential rabies exposure on the volunteer.

 If confronted with an animal who they feel poses a threat, volunteers are to alert the HSVMA-RAVS staff in charge of the clinic.
 Training materials including information on safe animal handling will be required reading for all volunteers prior to the clinic.
 At the start of all trips an orientation will be held including a talk on animal handling and bite prevention.